canvasxyz/okra/README.md

 Trees and transactions form a classical key/value store interface.
 You can open a tree, use the tree to open read-only or read-write transactions, and use the transaction to get, set, and delete key/value entries.

-Iterators are cursor are similar but operate on different abstractions: an iterator iterates of the entries of the abstract key/value store (which are, in reality, just the leaves of the tree), while a cursor is used to move around the nodes of the tree itself (which includes the leaves, the intermediate-level nodes, and the root node).
+Iterators are cursor are similar but operate on different abstractions: an iterator iterates over the entries of the abstract key/value store as a flat list (which are, in reality, just the leaves of the tree), while a cursor is used to move around the nodes of the tree itself (which includes the leaves, the intermediate-level nodes, and the root node).

 okra inherits its transactional semantics from LMDB.
 Transactions are multi-reader and single-writer - only one write transaction can be open at a time.